-I am also currently conducting research on the mate selection and courtship patterns of Muslims living in the United States.
+I also conducted research on the mate selection and courtship patterns of Muslims living in the United States.
 I recently conducted a survey through the popular Muslim dating app, Muzmatch, to investigate changing dynamics in how Muslims find romantic partners.

 I also work part-time as a group facilitator for the Together Program, a six-week couples’ workshop on healthy communication and stress management relating to financial issues.
 This workshop is provided across the DMV and is completely free of charge.
 I highly recommend this workshop to all couples.
 More information can be found at www.TogetherProgram.org

 As of present, I also serve as the Chair-Elect of the Couples and Intimate Relationships Topical Interest Network (CIRTIN) for the American Association of Marriage and Family Therapy (AAMFT).
 More information can be found at www.aamft.org/couples